mapr-demos/mapr-db-graphql-sample/README.md

 * [Server side implementation](#server-side-implementation)
 * [Querying GraphQL](#querying-graphql)

+## Security Note

+This demo uses an older version of Spark that has known security problems.
+You should update the dependencies to Spark 2.2.1 or later.
+This may result in a need for some code changes as a result of changes from 2.1 to 2.2 Spark versions.

 ## Overview

 This project is sample application that exposes MapR-DB JSON tables using GraphQL.